Hawley vows to vote against Supreme Court nominees who haven't 'explicitly acknowledged that Roe v. Wade was wrongly decided'

 HAWLEY CALLS FOR NBA'S ADAM SILVER TO TESTIFY OVER LEAGUE'S CONTROVERSIAL CHINA STANCE

 "Roe is the very essence of judicial imperialism.
 It is a brazen power grab by unelected justices imposing their moral and social views on the nation," Hawley explained earlier in his speech.
 "Just like another group of justices did in a case called Plessy vs. Ferguson.
 Just like another group of justices did before that, in a case called Dred Scott.
 And yes, I do mean to compare Roe to those earlier cases because Dred Scott and Plessy and Roe belong together.
 They are the worst miscarriages of justice in our history.
 The worst judicial opinions of all time...
-[They] are abusive morally repugnant decisions that wounded the soul of this nation."
+[They] are abusive, morally repugnant decisions that wounded the soul of this nation."

 Hawley said those who believe the issue to be a losing battle should realize that "every single life is worth fighting for."
-He claimed GOP voters have supported Republican candidates for decades, based solely on their promise to push through pro-life legislation and to appoint pro-life judges throughout the U.S. court system.
+He also claimed GOP voters have supported Republican candidates for decades, based solely on their promise to push through pro-life legislation and to appoint pro-life judges throughout the U.S. court system.

 CLICK HERE FOR THE FOX NEWS APP